 Nearby the high point is a line of Great Wall known as Yangbiancheng, which was built as a model for the construction of other Great Wall in the same area.
 We’ll hike down here after lunch for a look.

-On the other side of the wall here is a trail we recently scouted, and we’ll head down that way to finish the walk.
+On the other side of the Yangbiancheng wall is a narrow trail that leads down and out a valley, and we’ll head down that way to finish the walk.
 It’s a relaxing walk down – a nice dirt path of about 5km that is shaded by trees.
 As we get further down, the path widens as we near fields and terraces that are farmed by people from the nearby village of Hengling.

 We’ll meet our bus at the roadside and finish the hike with a little picnic before heading back to Beijing.